nelsongamape/nelsongamape/README.md

 - 👋 Hi, I’m @nelsongamape
-- 👀 Studying to become a Big Data Engineer
+- 👀 Learning more and more about AI
-- 🌱 Currently working with Java using IntelliJ
+- 🌱 Currently working as QA Musing both: MAnual and Automated tests
 - 👴 Yes!
 I'm old but still learning fast!
 - And I love bikes 🚲